• About

 • 🌯 Related Recipes

-• Smoky, subtly spicy and sweet, with that mouth-watering charred flavor!
+• Veggie fajitas that are smoky, subtly spicy and sweet, with that mouth-watering charred flavor!

-• So quick and easy; ready in less than 30 minutes!
+• Quick and easy recipe that's ready in less than 30 minutes

 🌮 Ingredient Notes

-• Bell peppers - I love to use a variety of colors when making fajitas for two reasons: It makes for a colorful dish and also provides a great balance of flavor when combined (green peppers have a slightly bitter flavor while the red, yellow, and orange - sweet bell peppers - are sweet).
+• Bell peppers - I love to use a variety of colors when making fajitas for two reasons: It makes for a colorful dish and also provides a great balance of flavor when combined (green peppers have a slightly bitter flavor while the red, yellow, and orange are sweet).

-• Portobello mushrooms - They have a delicious meaty texture [see: portobello burgers with smoky ranch coleslaw] and work well here because of their size when thinly sliced.
-However, you could also use your favorite mushrooms for this recipe and it will still be tasty.
+• Portobello mushrooms - They have a delicious meaty texture and work well here because of their size when thinly sliced.
+Try them in my portobello burgers!

 • Lime juice - Using fresh lime juice really makes a difference in providing bright citrus flavor.